-The TMDL report prepared by New Hampshire, dated September 2004, includes TMDLs for 65 lakes that are impaired by acid deposition.
-Twenty of the 65 lakes were submitted for approval under a cover letter dated October 6, 2004.
+The TMDL report prepared by New Hampshire, dated September 2004, includes TMDLs for 45 lakes that are impaired by acid deposition.
 A description of each waterbody including location, surface area, maximum depth, drainage area, and elevation is included in the report.